robcmorris/robcmorris/content/blog/Gatsby_in_Azure_Static_Web_Apps/index.md

 description: "My Hello World Project for this website.
 Gatsby blog in Azure Static Web Apps with CI/CD pipline based on GitHub deployments."
 ---

-I spent the time setting up a [Gatsby](https://www.gatsbyjs.org) blog, hosted in [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/overview), with a CI/CD workflow linked to run automatically when you update your [GitHub](https://github.com) repository, all for free so you don't have to.
+I spent the time setting up a [Gatsby](https://www.gatsbyjs.org) blog, hosted in [Azure Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/overview), with a CI/CD workflow linked to run automatically when you update your [GitHub](https://github.com) repository.

-The whole process its pretty easy.
+Here is how I did it.

 ## Prerequisites